Syllabus

 Required Text

-The Casebook (Welling, Smith and Rotman, Canadian Corporate Law: Cases, Notes and Materials, 4th ed., 2010, LexisNexis, Canada) contains an excellent collection of important and useful cases and materials.
-For the purposes of this course, however, it suffers from the limitation that most of the statutory references are to either the Canada Business Corporations Act or the Ontario Business Corporations Act.
-Accordingly it will be necessary from time to time refer to relevant provisions of the British Columbia Business Corporations Act.
+The Casebook (Rotman & Kianieff, Canadian Corporate Law: Cases, Notes and Materials, 5th ed., 2024, LexisNexis, Canada) contains an excellent collection of important and useful cases and materials.
+For the purposes of this course, however, it suffers from the limitation that many of the statutory references are to either the Canada Business Corporations Act or the Ontario Business Corporations Act.
+Accordingly, it will be necessary from time to time refer to relevant provisions of the British Columbia Business Corporations Act.

 Aside from this limitation, there are differences as to the emphasis given to certain aspects of the subject; and to some extent, as to how the materials are best organized.
 The Syllabus reflects this change of emphasis.
-This may sometimes mean that you will have to consider together seemingly unrelated materials gathered from different parts of the Casebook.
-Attempts will of course be made to try and guide you through this.
+This may sometimes mean that you may occasionally have to consider together seemingly unrelated materials gathered from different parts of the Casebook.

 Statutes